Matthew Atkinson

 John Matthew Atkinson (born December 27, 1988) is an American actor.
-He is best known for playing the roles of Austin Travers on the CBS soap opera The Young and the Restless (2014 to 2015) and Thomas Forrester on the CBS soap opera The Bold and the Beautiful since 2019.
+He is best known for playing the roles of Austin Travers on the CBS soap opera The Young and the Restless (2014 to 2015) and Thomas Forrester on the CBS soap opera The Bold and the Beautiful (2019 to 2025).
 He was also a regular cast member on the ABC Family series Jane by Design (2012).

 Early life

 Atkinson was born in Marietta, Georgia.
 He has one sibling, an older brother.
 His father was a salesman and the family moved frequently because of his work.
 They lived in Alabama and Mississippi before returning to Georgia and settling in Kennesaw.
 While growing up, he was a skateboarder and he played baseball.
 He became involved in theater while he was in high school.
 After graduation, he moved to Atlanta to take college courses.
 He eventually decided to move to Los Angeles and pursue acting.
 Atkinson is of Native American and Irish descent.